top of page

 NeurodiveRGENCE

 "Neurodiversity" is a combination of the words, "neuro" (brain) and "diversity" (differences), thus roughly translating to "brain differences!"
 In other words, all brains are different.
 There is a large variation of neurocognitive functioning across all individuals.
 Neurodivergence is the term for when someone's brain processes, learns, and/or behaves differently than the majority group.
 For example, individuals diagnosed with ADHD, Autism, OCD, TBIs, epilepsy, synesthesia, and for those with learning differences.
-Individuals who are neurodivergent can experience anxiety, depression, or social struggles.
-It may be helpful for them to attend therapy to process emotions, develop healthy coping strategies, help them understand the emotions/behaviors of others around them, receive assistance in navigating social scenarios, learn about activities of daily living and self-care, identify safety concerns, and to receive affirmative care related to their overall life experiences.
+Individuals who are neurodivergent can experience anxiety, depression, or social stressors due to being misunderstood by the world around them.
+It may be helpful to attend therapy to process emotions, develop healthy coping strategies, help to understand how emotions impact the mind/body, receive assistance in navigating social scenarios, learn about activities of daily living and self-care, identify safety concerns, and to receive affirmative care related to their overall life experiences.

 Bullyin & Self-Esteem